MdAbuZehadAntu/MdAbuZehadAntu/README.md

 <div align = "center" >
   <br>
   <br>
   <b> Welcome to my github profile.
-I am a cse graduate from  Bangladesh(:bangladesh:) and working as a Machine Learning Engineer at SOftwrd Ltd. . </b>
+I am a cse graduate from  Bangladesh(:bangladesh:) and working as a Machine Learning Engineer at Softwrd Ltd. . </b>
     <br>
   </div>